 - Then the title company will pay the second lien held by HomeBase out of the Funds from Resale.

-- The amount left over is the appreciation that will be shared between the homeowner and HomeBase.
+- The amount left over is the appreciation that will be paid based on the Fixed Rate Appreciation Model.

 Homeowners cannot rent their homes for investment purposes.